XXLMandalorian013/PowerShellScripts/LocalScripts/Modules/Modules/ExchangeOnline/Exchange-Online-V3/SCC/Mailbox-to-PST/ReadMe.md

 ## Notes

 As EXOV3 only work in PS 7.X.X this script run only in PS 7.X.X.
+You must also be a eDescovery Manager or higher to run this script.

 ## INPUTS